daiant/Kiwi-T9/README.md

 ### You can view a preview at [here](https://daiant.github.io/Kiwi-T9)!

 This version has a mockup backend because github only serves static pages.
-However, the project can be downloaded and run in a local environment.
+However, the project can be downloaded and run in a local environment, where you can see the backend implementation.

 ## Installation
 Download the code and run